Skip to Content

 Most of the year, the mini golf course provides a fun outing with family or friends during the day.
 But, in the winter, things get even more interesting at night.
 From mid-November through early January, the golf course and the balls glow in the dark at night.
 Check out the 18-hole course and navigate the obstacles like waterfalls and bridges lit up in the colors of the rainbow.

-Visit Bath Christmas Market
+Visit the Christmas Market

 The Abbey at night lit up for the Christmas market.